|Hiking in Bear Country|

 Do not spray gear or your camp with bear spray.

-Under no circumstances should bear spray create a false sense of security or serve as a substitute for standard safety precautions in bear country.
+Under no circumstances should bear spray create a false sense of security or serve as a substitute for standard safety precautions while hiking in bear country.

 For more information on bears, please click here.